Frequently Asked Member Questions

-- You agree to update Delta Dental’s Professional Services area with your most current dental practice information (i.e. credentialing information) at least once every four years.
+- You agree to keep Delta Dental MN up to date with your current practice information and to re-credential every 3 years.

 How does Delta Dental determine the dentist’s reimbursement level?

-The usual fees of each participating dentist are filed confidentially with Delta Dental.
-Delta Dental pays participating dentists the appropriate percentage of the usual fees, or the fees actually charged, whichever is less, subject to fee table maximums.
+Delta Dental pays participating dentists the appropriate percentage of the fee submitted on the claim and the fee table maximum, whichever is less.
 Payment of the dental plan’s obligation is made directly to the participating dentist.
-Delta Dental participating dentists accept this reimbursement as payment in full for services covered under the plan.
-This fee table is not published; however, a Delta Dental Network Representative can assist dentists in determining the allowable fee for their top 20 procedures.
+Delta Dental participating dentist accept this reimbursement s payment in full for services covered under the plan.
 [Return]

 Does Delta Dental require credentialing?

 Delta Dental believes in nurturing long-term partnerships with highly qualified individuals and organizations who share our commitment to quality dental care and services.
 As part of our commitment to quality, Delta Dental has a formalized credentialing process through which we objectively evaluate dentists against formalized standards.
 [Return]

 I’m interested.
 How do I contact Delta Dental?